kienkauko/serverless-simulator/docs/topology.md

 The `parent` attribute indicates the gateway for traffic that needs to leave the local network.
 For example, traffic from a level-3 switch may need to traverse to its parent (a level-2 switch) to reach a distant destination.
 Traffic may need to go to lower level switches (bigger and core switches) to reach its destination.

-> To understand more about the topology and experiment with it, refer to the associated research paper and run the simulation scripts.
+> To understand more about the topology and experiment with it, refer to the associated research paper and run the simulation scripts in `/docs/topology_demo`.

 ## 4. Performance Optimization
 ### Caching